Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 Eventually, or maybe right away, you will want to start your own Facebook group.
 Every blog has an audience or is building an audience, of people who are interested in your content.

 If you’re a food blogger, this can be a place that you share recipes that don’t always make it to your blog.
 You can share recipes of other sources that you want to try and provide feedback to group members who may want to ask questions about your recipes.
+It’s an amazing place for people to share their creations from your blog too!
+They’ll love that.

 Every type of blogger can benefit from building their own tribe of loyal followers and this is just a very engaging way to interact with those that care about your content.

 Of course, Facebook groups are just one small aspect of your traffic driving strategies, albeit an important factor.
 Click here to read my guide to creating killer content and beginning your close and personal journey with SEO.
-SEO will be a huge chunk of your overall traffic driving strategy.
+SEO should be a huge chunk of your overall traffic driving strategy.

 With all that said, I’m sure you’re now interested in finding your own groups to join.
 The list I’ve put together is dear to my heart as I’ve weeded out groups I determined to be unhelpful.

 I’ve taken out groups that I call spamfests.
-The wall is nothing but links to blog posts with no rhyme or reason and absolutely no interaction with them.
+The wall is nothing but links to blog posts with no rhyme or reason and absolutely no interaction on them.
 A waste of your time.
 In fact, if you find any group on this list unhelpful I’d love if you dropped me a note so I can review.

 - Join Facebook groups specifically for bloggers